Zvi Citron

 Research

 The major topic in the field of relativistic heavy-ion collisions is the Quark Gluon Plasma (QGP), a state of matter in which the smallest constituents of matter are deconfined.
-The group’s primary research objection to understand this QCD state of matter and the conditions necessary for its formation, through the study of heavy-ion collisions in the ATLAS experiment at the Large Hadron Collider (LHC).
+One of the group’s primary research objectives is to understand this QCD state of matter and the conditions necessary for its formation, through the study of heavy-ion collisions in the ATLAS experiment at the Large Hadron Collider (LHC).
 This objective is complemented by efforts to maximize the data from the LHC heavy-ion program beyond QGP studies.
 Some examples are discussed below.
+In addition to the LHC heavy-ion program, the group is actively engaged in the upcoming ePIC experiment at the Electron Ion Collider, with a particular focus on forward tracking and calorimetery.

 QGP FORMATION CONDITIONS